All Episodes

 Or the idea that we were just going to be able to always get everything we need from somewhere else because we print the currency and the whole world wants dollars.

-Yeah, it's not going to be that way forever.
+Well, it's not going to be that way forever.

-Okay, so what, let's talk about sabotage and domestic terrorism now.
+So let's talk about sabotage and domestic terrorism now.

 Yes.

-So out of this bill in Texas, I could talk about Texas., one of the things they've done is they're looking at centers for cybersecurity and really focused on how to address that in a rapid fashion.
+One of the things they've done is they're looking at centers for cybersecurity and really focused on how to address that in a rapid fashion.

 So that is getting attention.

-So I don't think China benefits greatly by knocking out the US economy.
+So I don't think China benefits greatly by knocking out the U.S. economy.

 I think that's a bad play for them.